 Here Are the 3 Common Mistakes on ResumesMay 9, 2022

-If you’re a job seeker, you may need to change your job search techniques again now that the pandemic is more controlled.
+As you search for a job, you may need to change your job search techniques now that the pandemic is more controlled.

 This article explains the most effective job search techniques you can employ during and after the pandemic.
 Job search is a difficult skill for many of us, but it can be improved while gaining other business skills during your job search.